A Generalized Theta lifting, CAP representations, and Arthur parameters: Non-Vanishing Statement

-\begin{Prop} The nilpotent orbit $\calo_{\Theta}=(2^{2r})$ supports $\Theta_{4r}$. \end{Prop} \begin{proof} Set $\calo=\calo_\Theta$.
+Set $\calo=\calo_\Theta$.
 To prove the proposition, it is sufficient to show that there is at least one $M(\calo)_K$-orbit of characters such that (\ref{eqn: theta int}) is non-vanishing.
 To this end, suppose $\underline{\ep}$ is such that $\OO_{\underline{\ep}}(K)$ is split.
 This is equivalent to the assumption that, up to conjugation by a Weyl group element, for each $1\leq i \leq 2r-1$ odd, for some $\al_i\in K^\times$.
 With this choice, we refer to $\psi_{\calo,\underline{\ep}}$ as the split character.
 With this choice, there exists an $l\in M(\calo)_K$ such that, conjugating the integral (\ref{eqn: theta int}) by $l$, we see that non-vanishing of our Fourier coefficient for the choice of split character is equivalent to the non-vanishing of

 where

 Note that the roots with a nontrivial character on their root subgroups are

 for $1\leq k \leq 2r$.